Ship Chartering and Ship Management

 1- TECHNICAL MANAGEMENT SERVICES

-2. Regular inspections are conducted by a Superintendent who visits the ship to assess the maintenance level, operational performance, and technical condition of the ship’s structure and equipment.
-These inspections also ensure Crew Members adhere to company policies and help resolve any technical or operational issues.
+2. Regular inspections are carried out by a Superintendent, who visits the ship to assess maintenance standards, machinery condition, hull condition, safety compliance, crew performance, operational efficiency, and the ship's readiness for future employment.
+Superintendent inspections also help ensure that Crew Members follow company policies and that technical or operational problems are identified before they become costly failures.

 2- CREW MANAGEMENT SERVICES